Choosing the Right Approach to Selling a Work of Art

 How Do I Know What My Artwork is Worth →

-Discretion also allows a work to be presented selectively without creating a public record of who has been approached or who may have chosen not to proceed.
+Discretion is also a central consideration.
+Private transactions are not publicly reported, and there is no record of who may have been approached or who may have chosen not to proceed.
 As a result, the work remains “fresh” to the marketplace, and its positioning is not affected by prior exposure.

 A Considered Sequence